Brenn10/jetyak_uav/jetyak_uav_utils/README.md

 			1
 			|
 			0
+	* tag 0 is master and reduces the effects of boat roll on measurements
 * robot_localization
 	* Keep track of the pose of the quadcopter in relation to the kayak
 	* integrate the 6 ar tag poses